I have a confession to make: I do not have it all together. Not now, not ever, not ever going to have it all together. Not even close.

 Self-Doubt and the Music Industry

-One of my favorite ways to pass time is listening to music.
-For me, it’s therapeutic, and often sets the tone during my evening creative sessions.
+One of my favorite ways to pass the time is listening to music.
+For me, it’s therapeutic and often sets the tone during my evening creative sessions.

 The lyrics in that song relate to her intimate feelings about being judged, insecurity and self-doubt, expressing in theme and variation the desire to be sufficient in the face of changing external circumstances.